mmssr/mmssr.github.io/_posts/2019-07-26-Implicit versus Explicit Variable Type Declaration.md

 <h2>Examples</h2>
 ```
 int x; //here we are declaring a integer variable named x.
 float pi = 3.14; //here we are declaring a float variable named pi, and also assigning it the value 3.14.
-This is an explicit type declaration.
 var z; //here we are declaring a variable named z, and allowing the variable type to be defined by a future assignment.
-This is an implicit variable declaration.
 ```
 Let's look at our first example, ```int x;```.
 This is an explicit type declaration, the type is not dependent on the value.
 We have explicitly stated that this variable will only hold an integer.